0xbitcoin/0xbitcoin-miner/README.md

 3. Clone/download the project
 4. Open a terminal, cd into the project folder and run 'yarn' to install dependencies
 5. Run the command 'npm run build' to build C files with node-gyp
+6. Set up the config file 'mining-config.json'
-6. Start the miner with 'node index.js'
+7. Start the miner with 'node index.js'

 #### Setup (Mac)
 1. Install Homebrew & NodeJS 8.9